nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 `*` | user | have a backup of my schedule | make a recovery from the backup in case of a software or hardware crash

-## Appendix B : Use Cases
+## APPENDIX B: USE CASES

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `Task Manager` and the **Actor** is the `user`, unless specified otherwise)

-#### Use case: Delete person
+#### Use case: Add task

 **MSS**

-1. User requests to list persons
+1. User requests to add task
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person <br>
+2. RubyTask adds the task.
 Use case ends.

 **Extensions**

+1a.
+Invalid syntax for command
+> 1a1.
+RubyTask shows an error message.
+Use case ends

+#### Use case: Find task with keywords

+**MSS**

+1. User requests to list tasks matching keywords
+2. RubyTask shows a list of tasks matching keywords.
+Use case ends.

+**Extensions**

 2a.
+No matching tasks
+> 2a1.
+RubyTask shows an error message.
+Use case ends

+#### Use case: Delete task

+**MSS**

+1. User requests to list tasks
+2. RubyTask shows a list of tasks
+3. User requests to delete a specific task in the list
+4. RubyTask deletes the task.
+Use case ends.

+**Extensions**

+2a.
 The list is empty

-> Use case ends
+> 2a1.
+Use case ends.

 3a.
 The given index is invalid
 > 3a1.
-AddressBook shows an error message <br>
+RubyTask shows an error message.\
-  Use case resumes at step 2
+> 3a2.
+Use case resumes at step 2.

-{More to be added}
+#### Use case: Undo latest command

+**MSS**

+1. User requests to add or delete task.
+2. User requests to undo latest command.
+3. RubyTask undoes the latest command.
+Use case ends.

+**Extensions**

+2a.
+Latest command is add task
+> 2a1.
+RubyTask delete last added task.
+Use case ends.

+2b.
+Latest command is delete task
+> 2b1.
+RubyTask adds last deleted task.
+Use case ends.

+2c.
+Latest command is invalid
+> 2c1.
+Use case ends.

 ## Appendix C : Non Functional Requirements